glowieframework/deploy/README.md

 $this->notifyPush('Write a message to your phone here!');
 ```

-> [!IMPORTANT]
-> Alertzy has a limit of **100 push notifications per day**.
+> [!NOTE] Alertzy has a limit of **100 push notifications per day**.
 After that limit is reached, notifications will stop being delivered.

 ## Credits